Sergio Vallín: Composer

-The song "Jalisco Power" alongside Carlos Santana holds special significance to Sergio Vallín.
-They subsequently composed "Corazón Espinado" specially for Santana which now features on his production Supernatural.
+The tour "Jalisco Power" alongside Carlos Santana holds special significance to Sergio Vallín.
+They had previously composed "Corazón Espinado" specially for Santana which now features on his production Supernatural.
 Sergio has admitted that playing next to the idol of his early life has been one of the most gratifying events of his career.

 Sergio's importance to the group has grown through the four albums.
 He debuted as a composer in Sueños Líquidos, with the flamenco influenced song "Ámame hasta que muera".
 He debuted as a singer in Revolución de Amor with the theme "¿Por qué te vas?" dedicated to his parents.
 In this album he also composed "No voy a ser tu esclavo" and collaborated again with Santana in the guitar solo of "Justicia Tierra y Libertad".
 In Amar es Combatir he wrote three songs: the cumbia "Somos Mar y Arena", "Relax", and "Bendita tu Luz".
 Sergio, who is considered one of the best Latin guitarists, is an admirer of flamenco, Paco de Lucía and Tomatito, and has become involved in projects outside of Maná.
 He has worked as the producer of new artists like Chío and Serralde, and is currently working on the project "Escuela de Música México Contemporáneo".